sschafft/bivee-site/_posts/projects/2013-07-15-tedxrosslyn.md

 date: 2013-07-11
 type: Website Development
 clienturl: http://www.tedxrosslyn.com
-tech: [Wordpress, PHP, jQuery, MySQL]
+tech: [Ruby on Rails, jQuery, PostgreSQL, Google Maps]
 team: [Nicholas Kingston, Scott Schaffter]
 image: /assets/images/projects/tedxrosslyn.png
-photos: []
+photos: ['/assets/images/projects/tedxrosslyn.png']
 ---

-The Symposium Magazine project involved the development of an online magazine site that would allow academics to contribute new articles and foster a discussion around key topics of interest.
-The site was built with responsive design in mind and allows for easy viewing of content on a tablet or mobile device.
-The site also compiles curated content that is automatically pulled from a variety of selected external sources.
+The TEDx Rosslyn project involved developing an engaging site to allow conference participants to live stream the TEDx Event, view speaker profiles, purchase tickets and view location information.
+The conference focused on bringing together speakers in the DC area to discuss the world 30 years from now.
+The site was developed to allow mobile and tablet users to easily navigate and access the site content.